genericity/test-analysis/readme.md

 ### Visualizing questions and students:
 ![](https://i.imgur.com/LB4SoFY.png)

+Please see [this Google Document](https://docs.google.com/document/d/1WA3KRmnJ_OrMAmTWooFND18r7ErARnX5eSiP8P1kjFI/edit#) for the latest installation information and rationale on design decisions.

 ## Install Python

 View instructions on how to install Python for your operating system here: [https://www.python.org/downloads/](https://www.python.org/downloads/).

-Select the latest version of Python 3 to install.
+You must install Python 3.5 only.
+This is the only version that rpy2 is compatible with.

 ## Install pip